MichaelSimons/source-build/Documentation/planning/multi-sdk-band-support.md

 # Source-Build Support for Multiple SDKs

 This document serves as the design planning document for how .NET source build will support multiple SDK feature bands.
 More generally, this support could be described as "partial VMR support".
-This is the implementation plan for https://github.com/dotnet/arcade/blob/main/Documentation/UnifiedBuild/VMR-Managing-SDK-Bands.md.
+This is the implementation plan for [Managing SDK Bands Unified Build feature](https://github.com/dotnet/arcade/blob/main/Documentation/UnifiedBuild/VMR-Managing-SDK-Bands.md).

 ## Terminology for this document